louisae452/piggy-before-the-infection-started/README.md

 ## Typography and colour scheme.

 The bangers type was chosen for the titles, while risque will be used for the main text.
+Both fonts were obtained from [Google Fonts](https://fonts.google.com/).

 The colour scheme was selected with purple as the main tone to keep in line with SuperJakeJoseCat’s branding, while the complementary forest green and mint green were chosen for the text in order to provide adequate contrast while being gentle in the eye for users with light sensitivity.